rocky-linux/documentation/en/rocky/8/guides/RL_mirroring_lsyncd.md

-# Rocky Linux - Mirroring Solution - Lsyncd
+# Rocky Linux - Mirroring Solution - lsycnd

+## Prerequisites

+This is everything you'll need to understand and follow along with this guide:

+* A machine running Rocky Linux
+* A comfort level with modifying configuration files from the command-line
+* Knowledge of how to use a command line editor (we use vi here, but you could use your favorite editor)
+* You will need root access, and ideally be signed in as the root user in your terminal
+* Public and Private SSH key pairs
+* The EPEL repositories from Fedora
+* You will need to be familair with *inotify*, an event monitor interface
+* Optional: familiarity with *tail*

 # Introduction

+If you're looking for a way to synchronize files and folders between computers automatically, lsyncd is a pretty great option.
+The only downside for beginners?
+You have to configure everything via the command line, and text files.

+Even so, it's a program worth learning for any sysadmin.

+The best description of *lsyncd*, comes from its own man page.
+Slightly paraphrased, lsyncd is a light-weight live mirror solution that is comparatively easy to install.
+It doesn't require new filesystems or blockdevices, and does not hamper local filesystem performance.
+In short, it mirrors files.

-Lsyncd watches a local directory trees event monitor interface (inotify).
-It aggregates and combines events for a few seconds and then spawns one (or more) process(es) to synchronize the changes.
+lsyncd watches a local directory trees event monitor interface (inotify).
+It aggregates and combines events for a few seconds, and then spawns one (or more) process(es) to synchronize the changes.
 By default this is rsync.
-Lsyncd is thus a light-weight live mirror solution that is comparatively easy to install not requiring new filesystems or blockdevices and does not hamper local filesystem performance.
-That is from the man page for lsyncd and is the best description for what lsyncd is.

-Let's say you have two Rocky Linux servers or workstations, and you want to keep some directories in sync.
-We will call the system that we normally update, the master, and the one that we are synchronizing to, the slave.
+For the purposes of this guide, we will call the system with the original files the "master", and the one that we are synchronizing to will be the "target".
 It is actually possible to completely mirror a server using lsyncd by very carefully specifying directories and files that you want to synchronize.
 It's pretty sweet!

-For remote syncing, you will also want to setup [Rocky Linux SSH Public Private Key Pairs](RL_ssh_public_private_keys.md).
+For remote syncing, you will also want to set up [Rocky Linux SSH Public Private Key Pairs](RL_ssh_public_private_keys.md).
 The examples here use SSH (port 22).

-## Prerequisites

-* Machine running Rocky Linux for install
-* A comfort level with modifying configuration files from the command-line
-* Know how to use a command line editor (we use vi here, but you could use your favorite editor)
-* You will either have to be root or sudo -s

-# Installing Lsyncd
+# Installing lsycnd

 There are actually two ways to install lsyncd.
 We will include them both here, but the preferred method is to install from source.
 It's relatively easy to do this and there are few dependencies required.
 The RPM tends to lag behind the source packages by a little.
 That said, we want to give you both options and let you choose.

-## Installing Lsyncd - RPM Method
+## Installing lsycnd - RPM Method

 Installing the RPM version is relatively easy.
-The only thing you will need to install first is the EPEL from Fedora.
-This can be done with this command:
+The only thing you will need to install first is the EPEL software repository from Fedora.
+This can be done with a single command:

 `dnf install https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm`

-To install lsyncd, then, we just need to install it and any missing dependencies will be installed along with it:
+To install lsyncd, then, we just need to install it, and any missing dependencies will be installed along with it:

 `dnf install lsyncd`

 That's it!

-## Installing Lsyncd - Source Method
+## Installing lsycnd - Source Method

 Installing from source is not as bad is it sounds.
 Just follow this guide and you will be up and running in no time!

 ### Install Dependencies

-We will need some dependencies.
-A few that are required by lsyncd and a few that are required to build from source.
-Use this command on your Rocky Linux machine to make sure you have the dependencies.
+We will need some dependencies: a few that are required by lsyncd itself, and a few that are required to build packages from source.
+Use this command on your Rocky Linux machine to make sure you have the dependencies you need.
 If you are going to be building from source, it's a good idea to have all of the development tools installed:

 `dnf install groupinstall 'Development Tools'`

-and we still need some additional dependencies:
+And here are the dependencies we need for lsyncd itself, and its build process:

 `dnf install lua lua-libs lua-devel cmake unzip wget rsync`

-### Download Lsyncd And Build It
+### Download lsycnd And Build It

-Next we need the source:
+Next we need the source code:

 `wget https://github.com/axkibe/lsyncd/archive/master.zip`